Uterus transplants are experimental and risky but Indian women are already lining up for them

 Dr Soumya Swaminathan, head of the Indian Council of Medical Research, said that uterus transplant surgeries fall in a grey regulatory area at the moment.
 “We don’t have a committee to look into this specific form of transplants,” she said.

 Meanwhile Puntambekar’s team prepares to break new ground with Parikh’s surgery.
 They have already made two embryos in their laboratory, which they will implant in Parikh’s uterus after they are sure that the organ has been accepted by her body.
-If everything goes as per Parikh and her doctor’s plan she may soon be pregnant.
+If everything goes as per plan she may soon be pregnant.

 *Names changed